Arch West

 Archibald Clark West (September 8, 1914 – September 20, 2011) was a marketing executive credited with the development of Doritos, a brand of seasoned tortilla chips.
 The successful snack food was marketed as an alternative to the more traditional potato chips.
 Doritos are now Frito-Lay's second best-selling item, bested only by Lay's Potato Chips.
 An estimated five billion dollars in Doritos are sold every year worldwide.

 Biography

 Early life

 West was born on September 8, 1914, in Indianapolis, Indiana.
 His parents, James and Jessie West, were immigrants from Scotland.
 West and his brother were raised at a Masonic home because his mother was too impoverished to care for them.

 He received a bachelor's degree in business from Franklin College in Indiana in 1936.
 West was also a member of Kappa Delta Rho during his time at FC.
-West then served in the United States Navy in the Pacific theater during World War II as a gunnery officer.
+West then served in the United States Navy in the Pacific theater during World War II as a gunnery officer aboard the USS Holt.